 You can register your imported caravan through our Import process.
 The benefits of registration are not limited to UK caravans and are arguably even greater for imported caravans not previously registered with the CRiS Scheme.
 Not only will you benefit in the same way as the owner of a UK manufactured caravan, you will also be able to add the CRiS standard 17-digit VIN to your caravan with the etching kit and RFID tag provided as part of the registration process.
 Click here to register an imported caravan.

-I've just discovered that my new caravan has been reported as stolen by the previous keeper, what do I do?
+I've just discovered that my new caravan has been reported as stolen after performing a CRiS Check, what do I do?

 Most importantly, don't panic.
 Please contact us or call 0203 282 1000 with your VIN ready; we will then take full details of your purchase and escalate this internally.
-We will liaise with the Police and insurance companies to ascertain any third party interest and will endeavour to keep you updated throughout our investigation.
+We will also liaise with the Police and insurance companies to ascertain any third party interest.

 My VIN number doesn't match my CRiS Registration Document, how do I correct it?